UjjwalSharma1244/Python/README.md

 a).
 Find Second largest elements in array with explanation

 b).
-Find Minimum distance between two elements
+Find Minimum distance between two elements in array using python with explanation